canonical/ubuntu-core-docs/en/guides/build-device/config-hooks.md

 ### `configure`

-The `configure` hook will be called whenever the user requests a configuration change via the `snap set` command.
+The `configure` hook is called upon initial install, upgrade, and whenever the user requests a configuration change via the `snap set` command.
 The hook should use `snapctl get` to retrieve the requested configuration from snapd, and act upon it.
 If it exits non-zero, the configuration will not be applied.

 #### `configure` example